spatialos/gdk-for-unity/docs/modules/player-lifecycle/basic-player-creation.md

 * [Workers in the GDK]({{urlRoot}}/reference/concepts/worker)
 ")%>

 By default, the module sends a player creation request as soon as the client-worker instance connects to SpatialOS.
 The server-worker instance receiving the request spawns a [SpatialOS entity]({{urlRoot}}/reference/glossary#spatialos-entity) to represent the player.
-The player entity gets deleted, if the server-worker fails to receive multiple [heartbeats]({{urlRoot}}/modules/player-lifecycle/heartbeating) consecutively.

 To change this behaviour, read the documentation on [custom player creation]({{urlRoot}}/modules/player-lifecycle/custom-player-creation).